Thesis and Examination Details and Tips

 During the final exam period of the spring semester of your senior year you will take two written exams in your two 2-credit honors major preparations, and one written exam in your 2-credit honors minor preparation.

-Copies of previous year's written honors exams are available from Bridget in the CS department.
+Copies of previous year's written honors exams may be obtained from the CS department main office.

 During honors week, you will take four oral exams with outside examiners.
 Three exams are on your two major and one minor 2-credit preparations.
 The fourth exam is on your honors thesis.

 One good way to prepare for the oral exam is to go over all written exam questions after taking the written exam.
 Make sure that you can answer the questions that you missed, or did not answer completely, on the written exam.
 As you prepare for your oral exams this week, here are a few tips:

 - If you feel that you made some mistakes on a problem in the written exam, then you should certainly be ready to explain how to redo the problem correctly in the oral.

 - If the written exam provided choices of which problems to solve, you may want to be ready to respond to the choices that you didn't answer on the written.

 - Remember that the examiner is in charge and is free to ask you about anything related to the exam topics.
 If you feel that a question is unfair in some way, rather than complaining that it is inappropriate, you might want to say "We didn't cover that in our classes at Swarthmore, but I will try to respond."